Vivek-Py/todo-re/README.md

 # Todo

 This app lets you create TODOs if you've an account.
 It's completely open-source and free-to-use.
-Here are someof the images of the app:
+Here are some of the images of the app:

 <p align="center">
 <img src="./img/log.jpg" width="200">